Welcome to Oxford Art Online

 - Includes over 200,000 articles that span ancient to contemporary art and architecture, as well as over 19,000 images of works of art, structures, plans, and artist signatures

 We are pleased to reintroduce Oxford Art Online with a new look and enhanced functionality.
-Forthcoming articles this winter in the Grove and Benezit dictionaries include new articles on contemporary and Latin American art.
+Our latest updates to the Grove and Benezit dictionaries include new articles on contemporary artists from the Middle East and Latin America, as well as articles on art exhibitions, art collectors, and 20th century art movements.